 So, the question is, what can Independent retailers do about this situation?
 It would seem it’s all rather gloomy!
 However, that need not be the case – as they say, where there’s a will there’s a way.

-Here are my top tips for taking full advantage of Black Friday:
+Here are my top tips to take advantage of Black Friday:

 - Identify obsolete / end of line items that you can put into a big “clearance” event on Black Friday – use the frenzied customer demand to clear items and get cash tied up in aged stock back into your business.